Flagg Nursery School

 Please click on the button below to see our Early Year Pupil Premium (EYPP) strategy statement which details our school's use of EYPP to help improve the attainment of our disadvantaged pupils.

-To see the progress report of children entitled to Early Years Peupil Premium (EYPP) and 2 year funding please click on the button below.
+To see the progress report of children entitled to Early Years Pupil Premium (EYPP) please click on the button below.